 4. Wood Shingles

-Wood shingles is nothing but a thin timber board around 1 cm thick.
+Wood shingles are nothing but a thin timber board around 1 cm thick.
 They are generally rectangular in shape.
 The length and breadth of this board are varying from 30 to 40 cm and 6.5 cm to 25 cm respectively.
 Shingles are not common materials for roof covering as they are liable to decay or crack under the atmospheric effects.
-This type of roof covering materials are mostly used in place of tiles or slats and where it is available in a wide range.
+This type of roof covering material is mostly used in place of tiles or slats where it is available in a wide range.